1

 Your body is not a mystical entity.
 It is a machine.
 Every disease is a broken part.
 Every death is a mechanical failure.

 We have already proven we can read the blueprint (DNA), edit the code (CRISPR), and replace the parts (organ transplants).
-We know how to test which medicines work: pragmatic trials cost $500 per patient instead of the traditional $41,000.
-The bottleneck isn’t knowledge - it’s clinical trials.
-We’ve tested less than 1% of possible drug-disease combinations using existing safe compounds.
+The bottleneck isn’t knowledge.
+It’s priority.
+We have millions of untested repairs sitting on the shelf.

-The only reason you are still aging and dying is because humans, as a species, have decided to spend 604 times more money on weapons to break our machines than on clinical trials to discover which medicines actually fix them.
+The only reason you are still aging and dying is because we’ve decided to spend more on weapons that break machines than on trials that test the repairs.